-If you are eligible to elect a lower PIR and notify a higher PIR to us in error, or fail to advise a change to a lower PIR, Inland Revenue will not refund any excess tax paid.
+For tax years ending on or before 31 March 2020, if you were eligible to elect a lower PIR and notified a higher PIR to us in error, or failed to advise a change to a lower PIR, Inland Revenue will not refund any excess tax paid for those years.
+From 1 April 2020, Inland Revenue may return any excess tax paid.

-If you notify a lower PIR to us in error, or do not advise a change to a higher PIR, you may be required to file an income tax return on the shortfall for the relevant tax year, and tax may be payable at your marginal tax rate plus any interest and penalties.
+For tax years ending on or before 31 March 2020, if you notified a lower PIR to us in error, or did not advise a change to a higher PIR, you may be required to file an income tax return on the shortfall for the relevant tax year, and tax may be payable at your marginal tax rate plus any interest and penalties.
+From 1 April 2020, the Inland Revenue may automatically calculate any additional tax you may owe.

 If a tax return is required to be filed, you will receive a tax credit for tax paid by the Scheme on your behalf.